adiazpar/star-view/README.md

         Additional notes:
         When you need to work on a different project with a different venv, be sure to deactivate this one

     7. After this, go to django_project > settings.py and edit the file.
-You'll need to update your allowed host.
+You'll need to add your allowed host.

         - For example, mine is:
-        ALLOWED_HOSTS = ['app-adiazpar-5.devedu.io']
+        ALLOWED_HOSTS = ['app-adiazpar-5.devedu.io', "app-dbolding-5.devedu.io", ...]

     8. Finally, cd into the main project file and run the command 'python3 manage.py runserver 0.0.0.0:3000'